Karenvn/data_note/tests/README.md

 # Tests

-This directory contains three kinds of colleague-facing material:
+This directory contains three kinds of tests:

 - small unit tests that run without external services
 - fixture files for a lightweight smoke-test run